 Urban Outfitters Inc. is a leading lifestyle specialty retail company that operates under its Urban Outfitters, Anthropologie, Free People, Terrain and BHLDN brands, and sells collections of fashion apparels, accessories and home goods in inviting and dynamic store settings.
 Its core strategy is to provide unified store environments that establish emotional bonds with the customer.
 It also operates a wholesale segment under the Free People and Leifsdottir brands.
 In addition to retail stores, the company offers its products and markets its brands directly to consumers through its e-commerce websites and catalogs.

-The ratio of Internet & Catalog Orders Revenues to store revenues has increased from around 17% in 2007 to 31% in 2012, driven by rapid growth in online apparel retail, Urban Outfitters' investments into e-commerce technology and successful online marketing strategies.
-With the company planning to expand its e-commerce operations, the Internet & Catalog Orders business is expected to generate considerable amount of value to the company's revenue stream in the future.
+The ratio of Free people & other stores revenues to store revenues has increased from around 3% in 2009 to 9% in 2012, driven by rapid growth of Free People and continued expansion.
+With increasing brand popularity, this business is expected to contribute better to the company's revenue stream in the future.

 Higher Revenue Per Square Foot for Anthropologie is Offset by a higher number and average size of Urban Outfitters stores